 much better to check the transaction in

-hook and reject the
+the pre-commit hook and reject the

 commit if it does not meet the desired requirements.